-- 8. Please note that students are expected to spend most of the morning during the Higher Diploma year, in their schools, engaged not only in teaching but also in lesson preparation, corrections, observing other classes, attending meetings and other school-related activities. - 9.
-Attendance at lectures, tutorials and seminars is compulsory, and is monitored.
+- 7. As soon as an offer of a place has been made, and only then, the applicant must arrange Teaching Practice with the Principal of a School and return the relevant form (Form A), duly completed and signed by the School Principal, confirming this arrangement. - 8.
+Please note that students are expected to spend most of the morning during the Higher Diploma year, in their schools, engaged not only in teaching but also in lesson preparation, corrections, observing other classes, attending meetings and other schoolrelated activities. - Attendance at lectures, tutorials and seminars is compulsory, and is monitored.
 Any student whose progress or attendance is deemed unsatisfactory may, after due warning, be required to retire from the course at any time during the session. - 10.
 Candidates must satisfy the University Supervisors in regard to their work in school.